sprk2012/sprk2012-cfp/kakutani-dci/README.md

 (I'd like to be going to improve and push this by 'the judgement day' )

-[DCI(Data, Context and Interaction)](http://en.wikipedia.org/wiki/Data,_Context,_and_Interaction) is a "paradigm" in object-oriented application design and getting popular in some object-oriented proponent Rubyists.
+[DCI(Data, Context and Interaction)](http://en.wikipedia.org/wiki/Data,_Context,_and_Interaction) is a "paradigm" in object-oriented application design.
+DCI is getting popular in some object-oriented proponent Rubyists these days.
 In this talk, we'll discuss:

 - Why object-oriented proponent Rubyist mention DCI?
 - What's DCI and DCI is complementary to MVC framework -- Ruby on Rails.